Online Legal Resources

 Library of Congress site that provides bill information, resolutions, laws, Congressional Record, and other historical documents.

-U.S. Government Printing Office, which has the U.S. codes, Code of Federal Regulations, bills, Federal Register, and other legislative publications.
+U.S. Government Publishing Office, which has the U.S. codes, Code of Federal Regulations, bills, Federal Register, and other legislative publications.

 Free tutoring for Grades K-12, College Intro and Adult Learners